kiana1317/particle_filter_project/README.md

-hypotheses for the actual robot pose to construct a posterior density for the true robot pose, using information about the map, data from the robot's actual movements, the proximity of objects within the space as reported by the robots scan sensor, and proximity of objects in the map to the hypothesized particle locations and orientations.
+hypotheses for the actual robot pose to construct a posterior density for the true robot pose, using information about the map, data from the robot's actual movements, the proximity of objects within the space as reported by the robot's scan sensor, and proximity of objects in the map to the hypothesized particle locations and orientations.
 Furthermore, we parsed the assignment into three parts: movement, computation of importance weights, and